the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 Attendees to this workshop will learn how to deploy a BinderHub on Microsoft Azure Cloud platform.
 They will learn the multiple applications of a BinderHub as a teaching or demonstration tool; the technology powering a BinderHub; and why reproducibility is important in research.
-Attendees will be provided with enough knowledge to make an informed decision on whether building their own BinderHub is advantageous to their goals and connect with other RSEs/researchers who have built a BinderHub or are interested in doing so.
+Attendees will be provided with enough knowledge to make an informed decision on whether operating their own BinderHub is advantageous to their goals and connect with other RSEs/researchers who have built a BinderHub or are interested in doing so.

 ### Accessibility